Our passion for training dogs is unmatched as is our belief that trained dogs have immeasurable uses.

 They are currently running four dogs to meet demands.
 Rock Star Rudy, Cross Eyed Willy, Jill and Jazzy.
 All Labrador Retrievers

 Lori is the founder and director of Paradise Dog Training.
-She has over 25 years of experience training assistance and hearing dogs, and over 35 years of experience as an obedience instructor.
-In addition to training dogs for individuals, Lori has also successfully developed programs for schools and hospitals, as well as placing several dogs in these facilities.
-Lori has even trained and handles her own bed bug detection dog, Ditto!
-In Janurary of 2011, Lori graduated as a certified Dog Trainer through the Penn Foster Career School.
+She has over 30 years of experience training assistance and hearing dogs, and over 40 years of experience as an obedience instructor.
+In addition to training dogs for individuals, Lori has also successfully developed programs for schools and hospitals, as well as placing numerous dogs in these facilities.
+Lori graduated as a certified Dog Trainer through the Penn Foster Career School.

 Lori is available for obedience classes, private lessons, facility program design, meet & greets, and other events.
 You can email Lori at firstname.lastname@example.org

 Jack is co-Founder and Assistant Director of Paradise Dog Training.
-His responsibilities include assisting in acquiring and training assistance dogs for clients with special needs, training diabetic detection & bed bug detection dogs thru scent detection training.
-He also has over 20 years experience in assisting iwith teaching household obedience class in various locations throughout Livingston & Oakland County and has placed CGC & TDI titles on numerous Assistance & Therapy dogs prior to placement.
-Jack is also a AKC Canine Good Citizen Evaluator.
+His responsibilities include assisting in acquiring and training assistance dogs for clients with special needs, training Diabetic Alert & bed bug detection dogs thru scent detection training.
+He also has over 30 years of experience in assisting with teaching household obedience class in various locations throughout Livingston & Oakland County and has placed CGC & TDI titles on numerous Assistance & Therapy dogs prior to placement.
+He also heads up the H.R. and and I.T. departments as well as Billing & Accounting and Maintenance Dept. Jack is also a AKC Canine Good Citizen Evaluator.
+Jack can be reached by email at Jack@paradise-dogtraining.com

 I will have been performing dog training for three years now this April.
 It has been a wonderful and worthwhile adventure.
 I have enjoyed all of the dogs that I have worked with since I have been a part of Paradise Dog Training.
 The part that I enjoy the most is working with all different kinds of dogs that I have met.
 I’ve worked with Golden Retrievers, Portuguese Water Dogs, Basset Hounds, Schnauzers, Bernese Mountain Dogs, Newfoundlands and Labrador Retrievers.